2005–06 Manchester United F.C. season: FA Premier League

 United kicked off 2006 in slow fashion with a 0–0 draw away to Arsenal.
-United defenders Rio Ferdinand and Wes Brown made superb blocks to deny efforts from Thierry Henry and Brazilian Gilberto Silva.
+United defenders Rio Ferdinand and Wes Brown made superb blocks to deny efforts from Thierry Henry and Gilberto Silva.
 Cristiano Ronaldo should have given United the lead just before the break, but he was guilty of a hurried finish.
-Arsenal appealed for a penalty after a Gary Neville tackle on Cesc Fàbregas, while late on Brown had a header cleared off the line after a corner.
-As the game wore on Ruud van Nistelrooy came to the fore, but even the Dutchman was unable to break the impasse.
+Arsenal appealed for a penalty after a Gary Neville tackle on Cesc Fàbregas, while Brown had a header cleared off the line after a late corner.
+As the game wore on, Ruud van Nistelrooy came to the fore, but even the Dutchman was unable to break the impasse.
 The draw left United trailing Chelsea by 13 points, while Arsenal trailed the Premier League leaders by a staggering 24 points.

 Manchester United played their local rivals Manchester City on 14 January 2006.
 United lost 3–1, putting a huge dent into their slim title hopes.
 Trevor Sinclair put City ahead with a neat turn and shot after Joey Barton's cross was not properly cleared, and a cool Darius Vassell finish made it 2–0.
 United responded well but City's cause was helped when Cristiano Ronaldo was sent off for a wild lunge at former Red Andy Cole.
 Ruud van Nistelrooy pulled a goal back, but Robbie Fowler's clinical late strike wrapped up victory for City.

 United recorded their first win of 2006 with a 1–0 victory over their rivals, Liverpool.
 The game was decided by a Rio Ferdinand header in the final minute.
 Ferdinand leapt highest in a crowded penalty area to power a header past Pepe Reina from a Ryan Giggs free-kick.
 Liverpool will have regrets, given their dominance of the game, with Djibril Cissé missing an open goal just past the hour when he lashed over.
-And in the first half Peter Crouch's powerful shot was well blocked by Wes Brown, who threw himself at the ball.
+In the first half, Peter Crouch's powerful shot was well-blocked by Wes Brown, who threw himself at the ball.

 However, United then lost 4–3 away to Blackburn Rovers in their next game.
 David Bentley struck after Edwin van der Sar parried Morten Gamst Pedersen's free-kick before Louis Saha equalised with a shot across goal.
 A mix-up between Rio Ferdinand and Van der Sar saw Bentley strike again before Lucas Neill converted a penalty.
-Bentley drilled home a half-volley before Ruud van Nistelrooy struck twice in five minutes and Ferdinand saw red.
+Bentley drilled home a half-volley before Ruud van Nistelrooy struck twice in five minutes and Ferdinand was given a red card.

 United recovered from the loss against Blackburn to win 4–2 at home against Fulham.
 A deflected shot from Park Ji-Sung and a free-kick from Cristiano Ronaldo put United 2–0 up inside 13 minutes.
-Brian McBride pulled a goal back for Fulham with a fine header eight minutes later, but Louis Saha added a third goal for United in controversial fashion.
-Ruud van Nistelrooy was offside in the build-up, and despite Heiðar Helguson's header giving Fulham some hope, Ronaldo's late strike sealed victory.
+Brian McBride pulled a goal back for Fulham with a fine header eight minutes later, but Louis Saha added a third goal for United in controversial fashion - Ruud van Nistelrooy was offside in the build-up.
+Despite Heiðar Helguson's header giving Fulham some hope, Ronaldo's late strike sealed victory.